TITLE 77: PUBLIC HEALTH

 C) The agency shall have conducted a competency evaluation of the worker that confirms competency with the indications of and the procedures for positioning and repositioning a client in the above situation.

 3) No person shall be refused services based on actual or perceived race, color, religion, national origin, ancestry, age, sex, marital status, order of protection status, disability, military status, sexual orientation, pregnancy, or unfavorable discharge from military service [775 ILCS 5/1-103(Q)].

 4) When services are terminated by the agency, the client is to be notified at least seven working days in advance of the date of termination, with a stated reason for the termination.
 This information shall be maintained in the client record.
 The seven-day notice requirement is not applicable in cases in which the worker's safety is at risk.
 In these cases, the agency may notify the client of termination of services and the reason for termination.
 Documentation of the risk to the provider shall be maintained in the client record.

 5) The acceptance of the client for non-medical services shall be based on the following documented information, in consultation with the client and the client's appropriate family members or representative:

 A) Any functional limitations of the client and the relevance of the limitation to the services requested; and

 B) Any circumstances that may have an impact on activity or involvement by the client, such as basic information on medications being taken, treatments received, client's physical activity, diet and mental status in relation to the services requested.

 e) Service Plan.
-The agency shall establish a plan for each client, in consultation with the client and his or her appropriate family members or representative, that outlines the services to be provided to the client.
+The agency shall establish a plan for each client, in consultation with agency staff, the client, or the client's representative or Power of Attorney (if applicable), or members of the client's family (at the request of the client, client's representative, or client's Power of Attorney), that outlines the services to be provided to the client.
 The plan shall address and include, but not be limited to:

 f) Physician signature is not required for the plan of service developed under this Section.